rajeshuitbu/Cloud-Based-Audio-Conferencing-and-Contact-Center-Simulation/README.md

 Install JIST Client:

-Follow the JIST installation instructions from its official repository or package.
+Follow official JIST installation instructions.

 Configure SIP account with Asterisk credentials.

 Make a Call:

-Open Zoiper and register with your SIP account.
+Open Zoiper and register using your SIP account.

 Dial the SIP address or extension of the JIST client.

-Verify the call connects successfully.
+Ensure the call connects successfully.

-Folder/Files:
+Files & Configuration:

-Basic Asterisk configuration files (sip.conf, extensions.conf) for this scenario are provided in the project folder.
+Asterisk configuration files (sip.conf, extensions.conf) for this scenario are included in the project folder.

 Project 2: Audio Conferencing with Conference ID 600

 Description:
-This project demonstrates a multi-party conference setup in Asterisk.
+This project demonstrates a multi-party audio conference using Asterisk ConfBridge:

 Conference ID 600: Normal users join here.

 Conference ID 601: Admin joins here.

-Steps to Install and Setup:
+Installation & Setup:

 Install Asterisk:
-(Follow same steps as Project 1)
+(Same steps as Project 1)

 Configure Conference in Asterisk:

-Use confbridge.conf to define rooms 600 and 601.
+Edit confbridge.conf to define rooms 600 (normal users) and 601 (admin).

-Assign normal users to 600 and admin user to 601.
+Ensure proper roles and privileges are set for each room.

-Join Conference:
+Join the Conference:

 Normal user dials extension 600.

 Admin dials extension 601.

-Verify both users can communicate appropriately.
+Verify communication between users and admin.

 Additional Information:

-More detailed configurations, dialplans, and scripts can be found in the conf_with_ID_600 folder.
+Detailed configurations, dialplans, and scripts are available in the conf_with_ID_600 folder.